gcontreras3/100-days-of-code/r1-log.md

 I learned more Java, learned about shortcuts to running a program.
 I learned what classes were that most Java programs consist of.

 Thoughts: I am really enjoying Java in a nutshell.

+### R1D6

+Today's Progress: Today I learned OOP concepts with Java.
+    I also worked a bit on the SearchBar App, which I should have it completed by Day 8.

+    Thoughts: I am enjoying Java.